kalamun/ILIAS-PWA-Plugin/README.md

 ## Requirements
-This plugin is compatible with ILIAS v7.x
+This plugin is compatible with ILIAS v8.x
+For ILIAS v7. support, check the ilias_7 branch